Lucky2DoLLars/01.Statistical-Model/KNN-classifier-decision-boundary.md

 ## Decision boundary of KNN classifier

-we plot decision boundary of KNN classifier.
+We plot decision boundary of KNN classifier.
 Since it is non-parametric method, there needs to form grid to plot decision boundary.

 ``` r